 Further Reading: Importance of 4Rs – Refuse, Reduce, Reuse, Recycle

-In many new product packs, you will find a bubble wrap used as a protective covering.
+In many new product packs, you will find bubble wrap used as a protective covering.
 If you do a lot of shopping, you will most likely find that you have more bubble wraps than products.
-If you enjoy art crafts like painting, bubble wraps can come in handy to make it easier and more fun.
+If you enjoy art and crafts like painting, bubble wrap can come in handy to make it easier and more fun.

 To make a forest painting like the one in the picture needs just three steps.
 First, cut the wrap into circles of different sizes.
 The various sizes will create perspective or depth.
 Then apply paint on the wrap and press it against your picture.

-With a pressing iron, bubble wrap sheets, and some tools, you can create crafty jewellery from bubble wrap beads.
-Bubble wrap necklaces, bangles and earrings make great costume accessories.
+With a pressing iron, bubble wrap sheets, and some tools, you can create crafty jewelry from bubble wrap beads.
+Bubble wrap necklaces, bangles, and earrings make great costume accessories.

 Whether you prefer indoor or outdoor gardening, plastic bottles can save you the cost of buying planters.
 There are many creative ways to use plastic bottles as DIY planters.
 You just have to find one that works for you.
 Apart from the plastic bottle, you can upcycle other types of plastic containers as planters.

-Soda bottles come in various colours, making them the ideal material for building a colourful garden bed—no need to spend money on garden beds demarcations.
+Soda bottles come in various colors, making them the ideal material for building a colorful garden bed—no need to spend money on garden bed demarcations.
 Plastic bottles can do the job.

-The next plastic bottle you buy could help you keep those trinkets and jewellery that you value safe.
-Create an upcycled jewellery organiser using plastic bottles.
+The next plastic bottle you buy could help you keep those trinkets and jewelry that you value safe.
+Create an upcycled jewelry organizer using plastic bottles.

-You can use shampoo bottles, water bottles, milk gallons and other plastic containers as holders for stationeries, soap, sponges and lots of other small items.
+You can use shampoo bottles, plastic water bottles, milk gallons, and other plastic containers as holders for stationeries, soap, sponges, and lots of other small items.

 Make DIY bird feeders out of a ketchup bottle or a soda bottle.

 Get creative with bottle caps.
-They come in different colours and sizes and are great for creating colourful mosaics.
-All you need is some glue, a board and lots of bottle caps.
+They come in different colors and sizes and are great for creating colorful mosaics.
+All you need is some glue, a board, and lots of bottle caps.
 This craft is safe for kids, so it provides a fun opportunity to educate your children.

 Having a sweet tooth can mean that you accumulate a lot of candy wrappers.
 Candy wrappers are small and colourful.
 Turning them into a DIY tote bag gives you something pretty unique to carry around.